AxsPlayer/Course_Machine-learning/Stanford_Course/CS224n/mid-term_review/README.md

 	- If loss curve appears to be ‘linear’, increase learning rate.
 - Regularization:
 If the gap between train and dev accuracies is large(overfitting), increase the regularization constant.

+## Gradient of different parts.
+- Gradient of activation function is element-wise multiplication.
+- Gradient of matrix multiplication is the same.